 Descriptive pattern matching can also introduce errors—and newer artists who don't have a lot of press or who do have common words in their names should take time to look at their Fans Also Like list and make sure it checks out.

 “If your band's name is a very common word or phrase, and you don't have very much material yet, the programs may sometimes get this wrong, and thus mistakenly think an unrelated article is talking about you,” McDonald says.
-“If you're a new or not-yet-famous band and your Fans Also Like list seems very weird to you, especially if it's full of bands with similar names but totally different music, then this might be why.
-Let us know if it seems like we need to check your list."
+“If you're a new or not-yet-famous band and your Fans Also Like list seems very weird to you, especially if it's full of bands with similar names but totally different music, then this might be why."